Curl-loader: Features

-Running up to 2,500–100,000 and more virtual loading clients, all from a single curl-loader process.
-Actual number of virtual clients may be several times higher being limited mainly by memory.
-Each virtual client loads traffic from its "personal" source IP-address, or from the "common" IP-address shared by all clients, or from the IP-addresses shared by some clients where a limited set of shared IP-addresses can be used by a batch of clients.
+It can run up to 2,500–100,000 and more virtual loading clients from a single curl-loader process.
+The actual number of virtual clients may be several times higher, limited mainly by memory availability.
+Each virtual client loads traffic from its "personal" source IP-address, or from the "common" IP-address shared by all clients, or from IP-addresses shared by some clients where a limited set of shared IP-addresses can be used by a batch of clients.